siegmone/dioCAN/README.md

 # dioCAN
+What is **dioCAN**?
+It's what you say when the CAN doesn't work.
-Yes, this is the name I chose for this little project.
+> Yes, this is the name I chose for this little project.